 Delta’s schedule and reliability from New York and Boston to London is strong compared to American.
 Still, I’d choose American in Business to London because of the more comfortable and spacious seat and, eventually, British Airways once they finally roll out their new seat.

-That said, there are still several reasons to choose Delta over American if you are not tall or wide and don’t mind the “cozy” feel of these seats.
+However, there are still several reasons to choose Delta over American if you are not tall or wide and don’t mind the “cozy” feel of these seats.

 Why We Like Delta